Isla Holbox: Kiteboarding in Holbox

 Holbox has one of the safest beaches for learning how to kiteboard.
 Conditions are ideal for beginners, as the beach has shallow waters, no big obstacles on the wide and long beach, many days of wind during the winter months, and a nearby school with professional instructors.
 Advanced riders can find also very good conditions when the north or south winds reach 25 knots or more.
 The climate is subhumid warm, creating a stable and consistent temperature year-round.

-Bioluminescence
+Geography

+75% of the island is made of wild mangroves and empty beaches.